Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 Victim in foiled Aranguez robbery: Kill dem!

-Fed up with the state of crime and the number of robberies in their community, Aranguez residents and businessowners are praising the police for foiling a robbery and killing one of the suspects on Monday.
+FED UP with the state of crime and the number of robberies in their community, Aranguez residents and businessowners are praising the police for foiling a robbery and killing one of the suspects on November 18.

-Footage from the robbery shows a man parking a Blue Waters truck on the Aranguez Main Road near Mangra Trace at around 1.30 pm on November 18 when a silver Nissan Wingroad pulled up behind the truck.
+Footage from the robbery shows a man parking a Blue Waters truck on the Aranguez Main Road near Mangra Trace at around 1.30 pm on November 18 when a silver Nissan Wingroad pulled up behind it.

 Two men got out of the car, accosted the driver and hauled him out of the truck’s cab while they robbed him.